arunpc1711/endoflife/README.md

 # End of Life Software Catalog Creator

-This Python script creates a comprehensive catalog of end-of-life software by collecting data from [endoflife.date](https://endoflife.date) API.
+This Python script creates a catalog of end-of-life software by collecting data from [endoflife.date](https://endoflife.date) API.
 The data is downloaded and stored in JSONL (JSON Lines) format, making it suitable for analysis, tracking, and integration with data processing tools.
+While the data is not exhaustive, this could be a good start to creating a catalog.

 ## Features